core-infra-svcs/dashboard-api-go/client/docs/OverviewApi.md

 [**GetOrganizationDevicesOverviewByModel**](OverviewApi.md#GetOrganizationDevicesOverviewByModel) | **Get** /organizations/{organizationId}/devices/overview/byModel | Lists the count for each device model
 [**GetOrganizationDevicesStatusesOverview**](OverviewApi.md#GetOrganizationDevicesStatusesOverview) | **Get** /organizations/{organizationId}/devices/statuses/overview | Return an overview of current device statuses
 [**GetOrganizationLicensesOverview**](OverviewApi.md#GetOrganizationLicensesOverview) | **Get** /organizations/{organizationId}/licenses/overview | Return an overview of the license state for an organization
+[**GetOrganizationSwitchPortsClientsOverviewByDevice**](OverviewApi.md#GetOrganizationSwitchPortsClientsOverviewByDevice) | **Get** /organizations/{organizationId}/switch/ports/clients/overview/byDevice | List the number of clients for all switchports with at least one online client in an organization.
 [**GetOrganizationSwitchPortsOverview**](OverviewApi.md#GetOrganizationSwitchPortsOverview) | **Get** /organizations/{organizationId}/switch/ports/overview | Returns the counts of all active ports for the requested timespan, grouped by speed
 [**GetOrganizationWirelessClientsOverviewByDevice**](OverviewApi.md#GetOrganizationWirelessClientsOverviewByDevice) | **Get** /organizations/{organizationId}/wireless/clients/overview/byDevice | List access point client count at the moment in an organization
 [**GetOrganizationWirelessControllerClientsOverviewHistoryByDeviceByInterval**](OverviewApi.md#GetOrganizationWirelessControllerClientsOverviewHistoryByDeviceByInterval) | **Get** /organizations/{organizationId}/wirelessController/clients/overview/history/byDevice/byInterval | List wireless client counts of wireless LAN controllers over time in an organization